Altinity/clickhouse-operator/docs/operator_configuration.md

 and must rebuild replicated data from peer replicas before the operator rolls the next host.

+Three changes to the surrounding catch-up behaviour are **not** gated on `catchUp.enabled`, so they apply even with this gate off:

+1. A host that lost its storage volume is forced to catch up before it is returned to service: its `status.hostsWithReplicaCaughtUp` entry is invalidated and the wait runs.
+This overrides `reconcile.host.wait.replicas.all` and `.new` — a host whose disk is gone waits even when both are `no`, because a marker describing a disk that no longer exists is not evidence of anything.
+   Note the wait itself is not time-capped, so a replica that cannot converge will stall that CHI's reconcile; it is visible as `InProgress` with periodic replication-lag log lines, and editing the CHI cancels the stalled pass.
+2. A reconcile cancelled while a host is still catching up no longer records the marker — a cancelled wait is not evidence that the replica caught up.
+3. The catch-up wait now runs before the host is restored to normal priority in `remote_servers`, rather than after, so a host that was excluded stays deprioritized for the duration of the wait instead of receiving distributed queries while still behind.

-The existing caught-up marker path remains unchanged when this gate is disabled.
-That path only polls the local host's `MAX(absolute_delay)` from `system.replicas` before writing `status.hostsWithReplicaCaughtUp`, which is weak for recreated-host recovery because the metric is limited to replicated objects already loaded and visible on that local server.
+The marker path only polls the local host's `MAX(absolute_delay)` from `system.replicas` before writing `status.hostsWithReplicaCaughtUp`, which is weak for recreated-host recovery because the metric is limited to replicated objects already loaded and visible on that local server.
 During recreated-host recovery, asynchronous database/table loading may not have exposed all replicated objects on the local host yet, and a local delay metric cannot discover replicated objects that exist on peers or issue a ClickHouse sync barrier for their known parts.
-The sync gate adds those checks before the operator advances to the next host.
+The catch-up gate adds those checks before the operator advances to the next host.

 ```yaml